ironArray/Caterva2/README.md

 [publish–subscribe]: https://en.wikipedia.org/wiki/Publish–subscribe_pattern
     "Publish–subscribe pattern (Wikipedia)"

-Caterva2 enables on demand data access with local caching and re-publishing, which can be particularly useful for the efficient sharing of remote datasets locally, thus optimizing communication and storage resources within work groups.
+Caterva2 subscribers perform on demand data access with local caching (fit for re-publishing), which can be particularly useful for the efficient sharing of remote datasets locally, thus optimizing communication and storage resources within work groups.

 ## Components of Caterva2